 In the next paragraphs, we will look into how choosing a decision making process determines the level of engagement and participation.

 What are the disadvantages of group decision making?

 Conversely, there are two main risks associated with group decision making which are worthy to consider.
 Any group is subject to internal dynamics, and while none of these are blockers to making a decision as a team, it’s imperative you consider these ahead of bringing people together to make a decision.

 - Groupthink, meaning a situation in which the group chooses harmony over effectiveness.
 This leads to picking ideas that are low-risk, but also not innovative.
 The group will tend to coast along; enterprising minds and personal accountability are discouraged.

-- Timing: achieving both effectiveness and inclusion is tricky.
+- Timing and efficacy: achieving both effectiveness and inclusion is tricky.
 Inclusion and participation, especially at first, take a lot of time.
 In an emergency, a fast decision may be required.

-Discussing when it’s a good idea to decide together, and when to leave choices up to a person or small delegation, is a great start for a team conversation.
+Discussing when it’s a good idea to decide together, and when to leave use individual decision making or small delegation, is a great start for a team conversation.
 Raising the group’s awareness around the topic of decision making is the first step toward improved decisions.